 What is phrogging?

-Phrogging is a person secretly living in another person's home.
-The word is pronounced "frogging" and gets its name because phrogs, as the people who engage in this activity are called, tend to "hop" around from house to house, as a frog might do on a lily pad.
+Unlike adverse possession, wherein the trespassers let their presence be known, phrogging is a person secretly living in another person's home.
+The word is pronounced "frogging" and gets its name because phrogs -- as the people who engage in this activity are called -- tend to "hop" around from house to house, as a frog might do from lily pad to lily pad.

 If you've been noticing odd things around the house, instead of calling a paranormal investigator, you might just need to conduct a thorough home inspection.

 But get ready for the creep factor to set in if you do indeed discover a phrogger and realize you're not alone (and might not have been for some time).
 That could be just as shocking as discovering an actual ghost -- maybe even more so.
 And this phrogger probably knows way too much about you.